HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

   )
 }}

-From the above chart showing `unload` events from pages displayed on desktop devices, we can see a few interesting things.
-Overall event usage is quite low, 16%.
-However, it increases drastically for the top 1000 sites, to 35%, indicating that more popular sites probably use quite some more 3rd party services that often use this specific event.
+From the above chart showing `unload` events from pages, we can see a few interesting things.
+Overall event usage is quite low, 15-16%.
+However, it increases drastically for the top 1.000 sites, to 35% on desktop and 27% on mobile, indicating that more popular sites probably use quite some more third-party services that often use this specific event.
+The gap between mobile and desktop is significant as, while mobile sites using `unload` events are still elegible for the bfcache, they are still unreliable.

 It is expected to see this decrease in the use of unload events with major browsers like Google Chrome and Firefox moving towards its deprecation since around 2020 and encouraging the use of alternative events like `pagehide` and `visibilitychange`.
 These events are more reliable, do not block the browser's navigation, and are compatible with bfcache, allowing pages to be preserved in memory and restored instantly when users navigate back or forward.

 Another common reason for websites to fall in the bfcache ineligibility category is the use of the `cache-control: no-store` directive.
 This cache control header instructs the browser (and any intermediate caches) not to store a copy of the resource, ensuring that the content is fetched from the server on every request.

 {{ figure_markup(
-  caption="Percentage of sites using cache-control:no-store",
+  caption="Percentage of sites using `Cache-Control: no-store`", content="21%", classes="big-number",
-  content="21%",
-  classes="big-number",
   sheets_gid="389603749",